dram/trealla/docs/FEATURES.md

 	:-dynamic(+Name/Arity,[storage]).

-means that all args from the second position on are stored in the transaction log only and not in memory.
-Instead a filepos into the log is held and the data is loaded on demand.
-In this way databases far larger than physical memory can be accessed, especially useful if blobs are stored (for example: you no longer need to store a name to an external file).
-The *persist* modifier is implied and doesn't need to be specified.
+means that all terms apart from the first-arg index are stored in the transaction log only and not held in memory.
+Instead a filepos into the log is held and the extra data is loaded on demand.
+In this way databases far larger than physical memory can be accessed, especially useful as blobs can be stored.

 To access the persistent database:

 	init/0               - prepare only
 	load/0               - prepare & load existing data
-	tail/0               - load and tail for new data (every 1000ms) tail(+Msecs)         - load and tail for new data (every N ms)
+	tail/0               - load and tail for new data (every 1000ms) tail(+Msecs)         - load and tail for new data (specified ms)

-first time only (subsequent calls will have no effect).

 Transactions within the same database can be done via bracketing a series of one or more updates with *begin/end* calls:

 	begin/0              - start atomic transaction sequence
 	end/0                - commit changes with fsync
-	end(+Boolean)        - commit changes optional fsync
+	end(+Boolean)        - commit changes with optional fsync

 and occurs as a single (all-or-nothing) update to the rule database and (if persistent) write to the transaction log.
 A transaction locks out any other transactions on the module for the